• (~) Echo ( )

 (~) Echo ( ) is a two-part installation environment by artist Rebeca Bollinger that combines sculptural objects, architectural interventions, light refractions, and audio installations.
 The exhibition unfolds in two phases marked by distinct collaborations: the first with composer Gus Tomizuka, and the second with musician Patricio Coronado.
 Process-based, collaborative, and responsive, the installation sustains cycles of change through a series of translations across material, audio, site, light, and movement.

 Both phases are anchored by arrangements and rearrangements of site-responsive sculptures by Bollinger.
-A series of cast bronze sculptures—made through imprinting surfaces like bark, sand, and stone in the Agua Caliente Wash—are installed with reflective surfaces and artificial lighting.
+A series of cast bronze sculptures—made through imprinting surfaces like bark, sand, and stone in the Agua Caliente Wash—are installed with reflective surfaces and integrated lighting.
 The interaction of these elements cast cinematic shadows and shifting reflections across the walls and floor of the gallery space.
 Over the course of the exhibition, live performances will feature guest musicians activating the sculptures as percussive and touch-sensor instruments, accompanied by traditional instruments.

 In the first phase (~), a sound piece by composer Gus Tomizuka gives “voice” to the bronze sculptures: each object corresponds to a speaker that emits a unique tone created by processing recordings of that sculpture into discrete, elastic waveforms.
 This synchronized ensemble “sings” a generative, responsive score that translates visitors’ movements into evolving sonic layers, making the audience an active participant in shaping their environment.